Services turnover index overview

 Short-term statistics cover – with some exceptions – the following five service industries according to NACE Rev. 2 (NACE code in brackets): transportation and storage (H), accommodation and food services (I), information and communication services (J), professional, scientific and technical activities (M) and administrative and support services (N).
 The development of the turnover for these main service activities is represented in Figure 2.
 Transport and storage, professional, scientific and technical as well as administrative and support services show a rather similar development.
 They are also the biggest of the five service industries in terms of value added and therefore largely influence the development of turnover for total services.
 Accommodation and food services and likewise information and communication services show a steadier turnover development.

-Table 1 provides a breakdown of the development (growth rates) of the service turnover in the Member States of the EU and also for Croatia and Turkey.
-In 2009 all EU Member States with the exceptions of Hungary and Poland experienced a decline in services, in many countries the negative rates of change even reached double-digit level (in the Baltic countries negative rates even surpassed -20 %).
+Table 1 provides a breakdown of the development (annual rates of change) of the service turnover in the Member States of the EU and also for Turkey.
+In 2009 all EU Member States with the exceptions of Hungary and Poland experienced a decline in services; in many countries the negative rates of change even reached double-digit level.
 In Estonia, Ireland, Spain, and Malta service turnover already began to decline in 2008.

 Table 1 also indicates very different dynamics in the turnover development between Member States.
 On average the service turnover increased by around 55 % between 2000 and 2012.
 In Greece and Ireland the turnover in services decreased in this period.
 Examples of countries with a relatively low turnover growth were Malta and the Netherlands (both with an average annual growth of less than 2.0 % between 2000 and 2012).
-In Romania, the country with the fastest growth, the turnover index increased by more than 570 % over eleven years or 18.9 % on average.
-Other countries which experienced a rapid growth were Luxembourg (average 13.0 %), Latvia (average 12.4 %), and Bulgaria (average 10.6 %).
+In Romania, the country with the fastest growth, the turnover index increased by more than 660 % over eleven years or 18.4 % on average.
+Other countries which experienced a rapid growth were Latvia (average 12.4 %), Lithuania (average 11.2 %), and Estonia (average 10.2 %).